 The following are the Conditions of the Instruments which will be incorporated by reference into each Instrument in global form (a "Global Instrument") and each definitive Instrument, in the latter case only if permitted by the relevant stock exchange or other relevant authority (if any) and agreed by the relevant Issuer and the relevant Dealer at the time of issue but, if not so permitted and agreed, such definitive Instrument will have endorsed thereon or attached thereto such Conditions.
 The applicable Pricing Supplement in relation to any Tranche of Instruments may specify other terms and conditions which shall, to the extent so specified or to the extent inconsistent with the following Conditions, replace or modify the following Conditions for the purpose of such Instruments.
+If the Instruments are specified in the applicable Pricing Supplement as being "Index Linked Instruments" ("Index Linked Instruments"), the Conditions will include the additional terms and conditions contained in Annex 1 (Additional Terms and Conditions for Index Linked Instruments).
 The applicable Pricing Supplement (or the relevant provisions thereof) will be endorsed upon, or attached to, each Global Instrument and definitive Instrument.
 Reference should be made to the "applicable Pricing Supplement" for a description of the content of the Pricing Supplement, which will specify which of such terms are to apply in relation to the relevant Instruments.

-The Instruments are issued pursuant to and in accordance with an amended and restated issue and paying agency agreement (as amended, supplemented or replaced, the "Issue and Paying Agency Agreement") dated 5 November 2020 and made between Eurobank Ergasias Services and Holdings S.A. ("Eurobank Holdings", which expression shall include any entity substituted for Eurobank Holdings (or any subsequently substituted entity) in accordance with Condition 16) and Eurobank S.A. (the "Bank", which expression shall include any entity substituted for the Bank (or any subsequently substituted entity) in accordance with Condition 16) (each of which may issue Instruments and references in these Terms and Conditions (the "Conditions") to the "Issuer" are to the relevant Issuer of such Instruments as specified in the applicable Pricing Supplement (as defined below) or an entity substituted for that Issuer (or any subsequently substituted issuer) in accordance with Condition 16), Deutsche Bank AG, London Branch in its capacity as issue and paying agent (the "Issue and Paying Agent", which expression shall include any successor to Deutsche Bank AG, London Branch in its capacity as such) and the paying agents named therein (the "Paying Agents", which expression shall include the Issue and Paying Agent and any substitute or additional paying agents appointed in accordance with the Issue and Paying Agency Agreement).
+The Instruments are issued pursuant to and in accordance with an amended and restated issue and paying agency agreement (as amended, supplemented or replaced, the "Issue and Paying Agency Agreement") dated 5 November 2020 and made between Eurobank Ergasias Services and Holdings S.A. ("Eurobank Holdings", which expression shall include any entity substituted for Eurobank Holdings (or any subsequently substituted entity) in accordance with Condition 16) and Eurobank S.A. (the "Bank", which expression shall include any entity substituted for the Bank (or any subsequently substituted entity) in accordance with Condition 16) (each of which may issue Instruments and references in these Terms and Conditions (the "Conditions") to the "Issuer" are to the relevant Issuer of such Instruments as specified in the applicable Pricing Supplement (as defined below) or an entity substituted for that Issuer (or any subsequently substituted issuer) in accordance with Condition 16), Deutsche Bank AG, London Branch in its capacity as issue and paying agent (the "Issue and Paying Agent", which expression shall include any successor to Deutsche Bank AG, London Branch in its capacity as such) and the paying agents named therein (the "Paying Agents", which expression shall include the Issue and Paving Agent and any substitute or additional paving agents appointed in accordance with the Issue and Paying Agency Agreement).